- 1910: First train arrives in Linville

 - 1995: Removal of line and bridges.

-- 2006: opening of rail trail between Linville and Blackbutt.
+- 2006: Opening of rail trail between Linville and Blackbuttl.

 Linville, the station building has been restored by the Linville Pioneer Charity and Sporting Club – a commendable accomplishment.
 Across the road are the general store and the hotel, both dating from around the time that the line was opened just prior to World War I.